 - Water fills your stomach and makes you less likely to overeat at breakfast

-If you can, give yourself another half an hour before you eat a (healthy) breakfast.
-This will help you get out the door with a full stomach.
+- If you can, give yourself another half an hour before you eat a healthy breakfast.
+This will help you get out the door with a full stomach but with a lower calorie intake

 Pack your lunch